Sitecore/Sitecore.Demo.XmCloud.PlaySummit/docs/website.md

 .\componentspull.ps1 -libraryId your_library_id -apiKey your_api_key
 ```

-You can find your Library ID and API key by going to the Settings tab.
-You library ID is located in the url between `/libraries/` and `/settings` and your API key is in a section of the page called "Your component library API key".
+You can find your library ID and API key by going to your Sitecore Components library Settings tab.
+Your library ID is located in the url between `/libraries/` and `/settings`.
+Your API key is in a section of the page called "Your component library API key".

 ### Sitecore Platform Project